calanoue/GFIN_Data_Work/README.txt

      - SELECT DISTINCT unit_id FROM Commodity WHERE element_id=51 OR element_id=100
    - Create new source_id for GFIN calculated element.
    - Run per_capita_calculation.py to create new rows for Consumption and Production per capita with the above changes.

+ - Calculate net change population variables:
+   - Run net_change_calculation.py

+ - Combine Demographic and Commodity tables (table will be larger, but faster for queries and still smaller than the old database)
+   - Make item_id field values -1 for Demographic elements
+   - Make yr2011, yr2012, ..., yr2029, yr2030 field values -1 for Commodity elements
+   - Sort in order of indexes
+   - Run combine_tables.py

+ - Add in Year and Decade table:
+   - Run create_year_table.py

  - Add location and color data to the Country Table:
    - Calculate the centroids of the regions.